PSY 270 Learning Theories

 - Assess the relationship between conditioned and unconditioned responses.

-- Examine the effects of reinforcement and extinction on behavioral variation.
+- Evaluate the effects of reinforcement and extinction on behavioral variation.

 - Analyze what evidence points to the conclusion that extinction does not erase original learning.